OllieSHunt/ollies-website/content/blog/2025-08-09_reinventing_the_ssg/index.md

 {% endblock content %}
 ```

 Do you see that?
-A for loop!
-That is way out of the scope my little Python script.
+A `for` loop!
+That is way out of the scope of my little Python script.
 In fact, in between those curly brackets, Zola essentially allows for a whole other programming language with support for variables, if statements, and of course, loops!
 This allows for much more power and flexibility going forward with my site and I am definitely glad I decided to switch.

 Moral of the story?
-Don't reinvent the wheel because someone has already done it better.
+You probably don't need to reinvent the wheel, but it's still fun to try!

 [^1]: If your using [Nginx](https://nginx.org/en/) like I was, then SSI will be disabled by default, you can use [this configuration file](https://github.com/OllieSHunt/ollies-website/blob/ccc93d9cb187cbb11fb65173553a5e9c274b77c9/dev-scripts/nginx-dev.conf) as an example of how to enable it.

-[^2]: In case you want to see it, [here is a link to the last commit](https://github.com/OllieSHunt/ollies-website/tree/ccc93d9cb187cbb11fb65173553a5e9c274b77c9) of of my site that did not use Zola.
+[^2]: In case you want to see it, [here is a link to the last commit](https://github.com/OllieSHunt/ollies-website/tree/ccc93d9cb187cbb11fb65173553a5e9c274b77c9) of my site that did not use Zola.